 Git is remarkable for how smooth, fast, and tiny it is as a command-line application.
 Because of some as-yet unarticulated conservation law, this means that all the GUIs for it are clunky, slow, and bloated.
 To go from the magically simple experience of git to one with better visualisation and more discoverable UX, you must sacrifice time and disk space upon the altar of thread locks and bloat.

-⭐️⭐️⭐️ looks great and works on Linux but not good at rebases or multiple repos.
+⭐️⭐️⭐️⭐️ looks great and works even on Linux but not good at multiple repos.

-⭐️ nice UI but it intermittently freezes your machine, and sometimes corrupts your data in other open apps
+⭐️ OK UI but it intermittently freezes your machine, and sometimes corrupts your data.

-SourceTree (closed source, free) is Atlassian's git client for Windows and macOs.
-It also uses gigantic amounts of RAM.
+Somewhere between Smartgit and Gitkraken in usability is SourceTree (closed source, free).
+This Atlassian’s git client for Windows and macOs.
+Like all the other contenders it uses gigantic amounts of RAM.
 Memory usage and responsiveness can be improved by restarting it every hour or two.

 It also supports mercurial, which is nice if increasingly irrelevant.
-It has excellent interactive rebase support, by far the best out of everything detailed here.
-But it might crash half way through said rebase.
+It has excellent interactive rebase support.
+But it often crashes half way through said rebase.

 On macOs it leaks file handles, which they claim is an upstream macOs bug, and while I do believe them that Apple has done a bad thing, the developer’s management of this issue is also a bad thing.
 Since that bug dates to 2011, as far as Apple is concerned, clearly most other developers on the macOS platform have found more efficacious workarounds than blaming someone else via snarky links to bug trackers.
 Atlassian “solving” their clients’ problems by complaining and buck-passing might work if this were a hilarious cosmetic quirk, but in fact, the side-effects of said bug can include, in my own experience, significant data loss and file corruption, even in other applications that are nothing to do with SourceTree; when your whole system goes down the sinkhole of file handle exhaustion, everything goes very bad.
 Who would leave a bug in their software that destroys Who would leave a bug in their software that destroys client data and brings down their systems unfixed for more than 5 years?
 Someone who you should not trust.